Contract Redlining: A Complete Guide

 Review and approval workflow: Establish a structured review and contract approval workflow to catch errors early and ensure thorough checks are made before finalization.

-5. Implement a Workflow Management System
+5. Implement a workflow management system

 Workflow automation: Use a CMS with workflow automation to streamline the process of collecting and integrating feedback from multiple stakeholders.
 This includes automated routing of documents for review and approval.